 - On April 20, 2018, Portland Natural Gas Transmission System LP ("PNGTS") submitted an abbreviated application for a certificate of public convenience and necessity seeking authorization for 40,000 Dth/d of increased pipeline capacity; intended to be the first phase of a three-phase system expansion known as the Portland Xpress ("PXP") Project. - Phase I is intended to increase PNGT's certificated capacity on its Northern Facilities from Pittsburg, NH, to Westbrook, ME, and its certificated capacity by 1,641 Mcf/d on its Joint Facilities (shared with Maritimes and Northeast Pipeline LLC) from Westbrook, ME to Dracut, MA. - PNGTS has also asked for authorization to amend its Presidential Permit under NGA Section 3 that would permit it to increase its import/export capacity from 210,000 Mcf/d to 274,216 Mcf/d at border-crossing facilities at the US/Canadian border in NH. - No new construction or modifications are being proposed to the existing pipeline infrastructure.
-Rather, the addition of 40,000 Mcf/d of capacity on the Northern Facilities is being created through pressure reductions at Westbrook, ME into the Joint Facilities. - Eight precedent agreements have been executed with firm shippers totaling 137,378 Dth/d under PNGT's Rate Schedule FT, and have been filed under seal at the FERC as part of the certificate application. - PNGTS seeks FERC certificate authorization on or before September 30, 2018, with a targeted in-service date of November 1, 2018. - PNGTS was asked to respond to a July 13 data request from FERC staff regarding the enduse by the shippers with which PNGTS has agreements.
-PNGTS responded on July 19.
-Action on this matter continues to be pending before the FERC.
+Rather, the addition of 40,000 Mcf/d of capacity on the Northern Facilities is being created through pressure reductions at Westbrook, ME into the Joint Facilities. - Eight precedent agreements have been executed with firm shippers totaling 137,378 Dth/d under PNGT's Rate Schedule FT, and have been filed under seal at the FERC as part of the certificate application.
+PNGTS is targeting an in-service date of November 1, 2018. - On October 26, the FERC granted PNGTS' requested authorizations, amending PNGT's existing NGA section 3 authorization and its Presidential Permit to increase the maximum authorized capacity at its border-crossing facilities at the US/Canadian international border near Pittsburg, NH.142 All other requirements and conditions of the FERC's prior orders authorizing PNGT's construction and operation of the facilities remain in effect.